Mount Sinai West: Academics

 Mount Sinai West sponsors 30 accredited residency training programs.

 The Department of Medicine trains 158 residents and an additional 39 fellows, one of the largest programs in New York State and in the top 10 largest programs nationally.
 Each program enjoys full accreditation from the Accreditation Council for Graduate Medical Education, and the institution is accredited for the maximum 5-year cycle.
 The Internal Medicine Training Program utilizes strategies that encourages residents learn from every patient.
 Innovations include a drip system for distributing admissions and no overnight call anywhere in the training program.
 The department limits the number of patients that can be carried by an intern to no more than 10.
 83% of the programs in New York, New Jersey, and all of New England still allow interns to carry 12 patients.
 The program also has its own "Simulation Lab" for training residents.
-The residency programs in Diagnostic Radiology and in Anatomic and Clinical Pathology also utilize Mount Sinai Beth Israel in addition to Mount Sinai Morningside and Mount Sinai West.
+The residency programs in Diagnostic Radiology and in Anatomic and Clinical Pathology also utilized Mount Sinai Beth Israel (closed, 2025) in addition to Mount Sinai Morningside and Mount Sinai West.
 Residents have exposure to over 70,000 cases, which cover a wide variety of disease processes, and range from routine to complex and unusual disease entities.